sunryze-git/oakridgenucpowplant/README.md

 ### 🏷️ Common Gotchas

 **HTML Syntax:**
 If you're new to editing HTML, focus on changing the text content rather than the structural tags.
-When in doubt, look at how similar content is formatted on other pages.
+When in doubt, look at how similar content is formatted on other pages, if you want to actualy use tags, @gargleblaster-RMBK has made a helpful page to learn HTML at [https://gargleblaster-rbmk.github.io/](https://gargleblaster-rbmk.github.io/)

 **Image Problems:**
 Remember that only `.webp` files work, and they should be compressed to keep the site loading quickly.
 Large image files can make pages painfully slow to load.